charmidez/yemag/README.md

 # yemag
-I build YEMAG website with NextJ and Django
+I build YEMAG website with NextJS and Django